jtimotei/Sevenish/README.md

 # Sevenish
-This project is a work in progress.
+### The result can be found here: www.sevenish.nl

+I will keep updating the game, improving it and adding new features.

-This project is devoted to implementing a card game called Septica (in Romanian), which translates to Sevenish.
+This project is devoted to implementing a card game called Septica (in Romanian), which translates to Little Seven.
+I chose to call it Sevenish.
 More information about the game can be found here: https://en.wikipedia.org/wiki/Sedma.

 I included the node modules so that it would be easier to set up the project on different machines.